yagosys/202301/userguide/03-explore-k8s/kubernetes-general-cli.md

                     }]
 ```

-how to use api-resources
+- ### get help from api-resources

-everything is kubernetes is API, also include customer defined resource, for example, the net-attach-def CRD, it's api-group is "k8s.cni.cncf.io" .
+*everything is kubernetes is API, also include customer defined resource, for example, the net-attach-def CRD, it's api-group is "k8s.cni.cncf.io"*
-so we can use kubectl api-resources to check it.
+*so we can use kubectl api-resources to check it*

 ```
 kubectl api-resources --api-group=k8s.cni.cncf.io
 NAME                             SHORTNAMES       APIVERSION           NAMESPACED   KIND network-attachment-definitions   net-attach-def   k8s.cni.cncf.io/v1   true         NetworkAttachmentDefinition
 ```

-then we can use "kubectl explain network-attachment-definitions" to to the detail spec.
+then we can use `kubectl explain network-attachment-definitions` to to the detail spec.

 for example, below you will find the spec.config definision is cni json formatted config.